Alishbah-Rajpoot/devsynt-ai-internship-alishbah-/README.md

-# devsynt-ai-internship-alishbah-
+DevSynt AI Automation Internship – Summer 2026
-DevSynt AI Automation Internship progress"
+This repo contains my task progress and screenshots for the DevSynt AI Automation Internship.